Language Access Plan

 Certifying Bilingual Staff

-Only certified bilingual staff are permitted to communicate with the public in languages other than English.
-Per HCAI’s Bilingual Services Policy, designated bilingual positions and bilingual testing is outlined consistent with Government Code Section 7292.
-HCAI is required to employ a sufficient number of qualified bilingual persons in public contact positions.
-A CalHR designated bilingual position is a position where the incumbent uses bilingual skills on a continuous basis an average of ten percent (10%) or more of the time whether the incumbent is using them in a conversational, interpretation, or translation setting.
+Per HCAI’s Bilingual Services Policy, designated bilingual positions and bilingual testing are implemented in compliance with Government Code Section 7292.
+A CalHR-designated bilingual position is one in which the incumbent uses bilingual skills on a continuous basis, an average of ten percent (10%) or more of the time, whether in a conversational, interpretation, or translation setting.
+HCAI is required to employ enough qualified bilingual persons in public contact positions.
+At this point, HCAI has identified the need for a Spanish-speaking, qualified bilingual position in our Office of Health Workforce Development.

 Interpretation

 The language interpretation, including ASL, request process is outlined in HCAI’s Bilingual Service Policy and the EEO site.
-It is also shared with HCAI Programs (HFBP and Workforce Development Programs) that currently provide and/or in the future will provide services to the public including non-English speaking and LEP persons.
+It is also regularly shared with HCAI Programs.

 Translation

-2. Frequency with which LEP individuals come into contact with the program
+2. The frequency with which LEP individuals come into contact with the program or activity.

-The HFBP documents below have been identified as vital documents and have been translated into the following languages: Spanish, Arabic, Armenian, Chinese, Farsi, Filipino, Hindi, Hmong, Japanese, Khmer/Cambodian, Korean, Lao, Mien, Portuguese, Punjabi, Russian, Tagalog, Thai, Ukrainian, Vietnamese.
+The HFBP documents below have been identified as vital documents through the five-factor analysis and translated into the following languages: Spanish, Arabic, Armenian, Chinese, Farsi, Filipino, Hindi, Hmong, Japanese, Khmer/Cambodian, Korean, Lao, Mien, Portuguese, Punjabi, Russian, Tagalog, Thai, Ukrainian, Vietnamese.

 • Patient Complaint Form